RussellSanders1/Bot-Winter-2018/README.md

 # Bot-Winter-2018
-# This bot says hello
+This bot says hello, and plays music from youtube